excessive/DOMy/docs/syntax.md

 ### Custom Data

-Assign any other named key to store custom data in element
+Assign any other named key to store custom data in element:

 ```lua
 return {